Commercial real estate in China: overview

-Development Land Planning Permit (Jian She Yong Di Gui Hua Xu Ke Zheng) is granted to the land use right owner after the compensatory grant is signed, which sets out the details of the planning requirements in respect of the land lot under the compensatory grant.
+Development Land Planning Permit (jian she yong di gui hua xu ke zheng) is granted to the land use right owner after the compensatory grant is signed, which sets out the details of the planning requirements for the land lot under the compensatory grant.

 There is generally no initial consent.
-The competent department of urban and rural planning under the people's government of a city or county will grant the Construction Land Planning Permit and the Construction Project Planning Permit.
+The competent department of urban and rural planning under the people's government of a city or county grants the Construction Land Planning Permit and the Construction Project Planning Permit.

-Third parties have the right to object to the issuance of either type of permit.
+Third parties can object to the issuance of either type of permit.